datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 Before you create the weighted star rating, add the `number_reviews_indian` to the larger data frame `indian`.

-Just like an earlier exercise, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_indian` and `indian` data frames.
+Just like an earlier exercise, you don't want any missing data within our data set, so you will use the `inner_join` function to merge all the rows that are in both the `number_reviews_indian` and `indian` data frames.

 *** =instructions
 - Create a new data frame `indian_plus_number`
 - Display column names to ensure that the `total_reviews` column was added

 *** =hint
-- Which column of the `rub` data set should we look for the type of food served at the restaurant
+- Which column of the `rub` data set should you look for the type of food served at the restaurant

 *** =pre_exercise_code
 ```{r,eval=FALSE}